Paying for social care (older people)

 Jane described looking for a care home in different ways at different times.

-So in [County] it was rather more I started with a list of potential homes and Googled them, looked at the reports saw what I could find out, then asked around, did anybody have any individual knowledge, either, I mean whether as a carer or, you know, as, whether it’s a relative.
-In [Town], when I was looking to move my mother up to [Town] I asked friends first, said “Right, what homes do we know about?” and then, so I did it the other way round.
+So in [county] it was rather more I started with a list of potential homes and Googled them, looked at the reports saw what I could find out, then asked around, did anybody have any individual knowledge, either, I mean whether as a carer or, you know, as, whether it’s a relative.
+In [town], when I was looking to move my mother up to [town] I asked friends first, said “Right, what homes do we know about?” and then, so I did it the other way round.
 So maybe that was influenced by the fact that I knew, the second scenario was based on the specific geographical location; so then it was about, OK, what do I know about those?
-Whereas the first time, whilst I wanted it to be fairly proximate, it didn’t have to be five miles or whatever, it didn’t have to be on a bus route on anything like that, and it could be fairly broad and sweeping.
+Whereas the first time, whilst I wanted it to be fairly proximate, it didn’t have to be 5 miles or whatever, it didn’t have to be on a bus route on anything like that, and it could be fairly broad and sweeping.
 So I, I took at it from the other end really.

 People told us that finding the right information on the internet at the right time was quite hard.
 They said that part of the problem was that there was so much information to work through.
 They also said some information wasn’t there.
 For example, Hazel told us she had tried to compare online recommendations for two care homes but one had only just opened so didn’t have any recommendations.